 - Accurate Cost Forecasting: Utilize historical data and predictive analytics to anticipate demurrage risks and allocate resources effectively.

-These strategies collectively contribute to reducing demurrage liability by addressing root causes and fostering transparent agreements, thereby supporting financial predictability and operational resilience.
+These strategies collectively contribute to reducing demurrage liability by addressing root causes and fostering transparent agreements, supporting financial predictability and operational resilience.

 - Divergent contract interpretation regarding free time allowances.